This is the multi-page printable view of this section. Click here to print.

 The above configuration is enough to support all task reload alerts currently supported by Butler.

-Sending basic alert emails from log4net
+Sending basic alert emails from Qlik Sense/log4net

-If you are happy with the more basic/limited reload-failed alert emails provided by log4net, you can add a SMTP appender like this (the example below is for sending emails using Google GMail, customise as needed):
+If you are happy with the more basic/limited reload-failed alert emails provided by log4net, you can add a SMTP appender like this (the example below is for sending emails using Google GMail, customise as needed).

 <?xml version="1.0"?>